navneetujjain/Algos-For-Various-Things/README.md

 # Faster-Algo-For-Mathematical-Calculations
-This method provides faster results in calculation of various mathematical equations.
+This method provides faster results in calculation of various mathematical equation.